 Principle 2 – Destroy COVID-19 at the major points of entry, which are the nasal cavities and the salivary glands/mouth.

-Principle 3 – increase your immune function through healthy foods and key supplements
+Principle 3 – increase your immune function through healthy foods and key supplements.

 1) The CDC recommends social distancing when in groups of people that may be carriers of COVID-19 virus.
 Social distance has been defined as 6 feet of separation.
 More is better.

-2) Penn State University has thoroughly researched how to reduce viral load in the nasal cavities and salivary glands/mouth by irrigating the nose with dilute baby shampoo for 2 minutes and using anti-viral mouthwash for 30 seconds.
+2) Penn State University has thoroughly researched how to reduce viral load in the nasal cavities and salivary glands/mouth by irrigating the nose with diluted baby shampoo for 2 minutes and using anti-viral mouthwash for 30 seconds.
 The article was published in the Journal of American Virology in July, 2021.
 The procedures described in the university’s research reduce COVID-19 viral load by 99.9%, which is a significant reduction in the risk of infection.
-Tilting the head back when irrigating the nasal cavities or gargling anti-viral mouthwash to clear the salivary glands/mouth allows for more effective access to the COVID-19 in these areas.
+Tilting the head back when irrigating the nasal cavities or gargling an antiviral mouthwash to clear the salivary glands/mouth allows for more effective access to the COVID-19 in these areas.

 4) Taking vitamin D improves the immune response in early infection of COVID-19.
 This is a direct quote from a scientific study of how vitamin D improves immune function.

 “Scientific studies of Vitamin-D has been shown to influence both innate and adaptive immunity during infections.
 It modifies macrophage and monocyte activity, reducing the circulating levels of pro-inflammatory cytokines.
 Vitamin-D has been also shown to influence human adaptive immune response of T-cells, promoting a humoral Th2 as opposed to the Th1, which is also linked to pro-inflammatory cytokine release.
 Moreover, it has direct antiviral properties, particularly against enveloped respiratory viruses”.